laid0724/audi-ecommerce-concept/README.md

 3. VM instances
 4. Kubernetes Engine

-Host your pgsql somewhere, I chose to use AWS RDS because I couldn't figure out how to connect to GCP's Cloud SQL via their auth proxy. (https://aws.amazon.com/getting-started/hands-on/create-connect-postgresql-db/)
+Also, you need to host your pgsql somewhere: I chose to use AWS RDS because I couldn't figure out how to connect to GCP's Cloud SQL via their auth proxy. (https://aws.amazon.com/getting-started/hands-on/create-connect-postgresql-db/)

 Get the outgoing IP and credentials of the cloud db, set it up in your `appsettings.Production.json`.